wiard/punkbank/docs/story.md

 ## The Bitmap Landscape built within a Matrix, representing 3 x 3 Parcels.

-At its core, a bitmap is a compact representation of data using binary values.
-In the context of Bitcoin, a bitmap serves as a mirror reflecting the essence of a block.
-Inside almost every bitmap it is possible to imagine a 3x3 grid of numbers, each acting as a key to unlock specific data within a Bitcoin block or referring to any outside of Bitcoin data:
+At its core, a Matrix is a compact representation of data having placeholders of numbers ranging from 1-9.
+Inside almost every Bitmap it is possible to imagine a 3x3 grid of numbers, each acting as a key to unlock specific data within a Bitcoin block or referring to any outside of Bitcoin data:

 | 4 | 8 | 2 |
 |---|---|---|